mahmadzadeh/assignment/README.md

 messages to users that have subscribed to a given topic.
 Sorry about the mess.

--- I'll include the built jar in the target directory so that you can simply run java -jar target/assignment-0.0.1-SNAPSHOT.jar ( assumes java to be installed of course )
+-- I'll include the built jar in the target directory so that you can simply run java -jar target/assignment-0.0.1-SNAPSHOT.jar ( assumes java to be present of course )

 -- Due to shortage of time I was only able to write some perfomance tests - see UserRepositoryIntegrationTest for instance

+-- I also wrote a very simple performance test to test "Topic" domain object and its use of CopyOnWriteArrayList.
+The test is TopicIntegrationTest.java.
+Observation was that system degrades significantly after about 3K concurrent R/W. The R/W time after this point increases in a graph that looks quadratic.
+So if the expectation is to see more than 3K concurrent R/W a different mechanism should be used to ensure thread safty of the domain object.

--- The code has a decent test coverage see image included unit_test_coverge.png
+-- The code has a decent test coverage see image included 'unit_test_coverge.png'